rsokl/testing-tutorial/notebooks/01_Describing_Data.md

 **Exercise: Describing data with `st.lists`**

-Write a strategy that generates unique lists of even-valued integers, ranging from length-5 to length-10.
+Write a strategy that generates unique **tuples** of even-valued integers, ranging from length-5 to length-10.

 Write a test that checks these properties.